assemblee-virtuelle/semapps/website/blog/2019-09-25-semapps-news-1.md

 We have done some work on the [React-Admin interface](https://marmelab.com/react-admin/) to make it look like the first version of SemApps, and to offer more user-friendliness.

 Thanks to the great flexibility and modularity of React-Admin, this project has progressed quickly.
-You can see it on [this new Virtual Assembly website](https://archipel.assemblee-virtuelle.org) which aims at mapping projects, actors, ideas and resources related to the Virtual Assembly.
+You can see it on [this new Virtual Assembly website](https://archipel.assemblee-virtuelle.org) (available in french) which aims at mapping projects, actors, ideas and resources related to the Virtual Assembly.

 #### LDP cache

 SemApps LDP service is now able to manage the cache of LDP resources and containers.
-As soon as a resource is called, the result is cached and the second time it is requested, the cached result will be served without the need to make the SPARQL request necessary to fetch the information from the Triple Store (Fuseky).
+As soon as a resource is called, the result is cached and the second time it is requested, the cached result will be served without the need to make the SPARQL request necessary to fetch the information from the triple store (Jena Fuseki).

-#### Signature ActivityPub
+#### ActivityPub Signature

 The implementation in SemApps of the ActivityPub protocol is now complete with the implementation of HTTP signatures, which authenticates the issuer of ActivityPub activities.